 The agency continues to offer and conduct "refresher presentations" to ensure that all clinics have the most up to date information regarding our referral process and waiting list for services.
 The staff have been utilizing SmartCare and began billing Medi-Cal in January 2023 (2 of 9 PPs).
 In July 2024, all Parent Partners will be involved and will be billing Medi-Cal.
 All Parent Partners are working toward their Peer Certifications.
 There are now six Certified Peer Support Specialists and three who are scheduled for their exam.
 One is scheduled to retake the exam, and another will begin training in May 2024.
 Our program has continued to implement multiple support groups in-person in the community.
-In Fiscal Year 2022-2023, there are five support groups -- two Spanish speaking groups (Oxnard and Santa Paula), one bilingual group (Oxnard), and two English speaking groups (one in Oxnard for fathers only) and one online group.
+In Fiscal Year 2023-2024, there are five support groups -- two Spanish speaking groups (Oxnard and Santa Paula), one bilingual group (Oxnard), and two English speaking groups (one in Oxnard for fathers only) and one online group.
 Most of the attendees live in a high-need, unserved/underserved area and are appreciative of this support and are asking for more frequent gatherings.
-The program provides meals and childcare for all the support groups.